 During vigorous or moderate-intensity exercise, your heart rate should reach and stay within a target range.

-"A target heart rate is different for different people," Kim says.
+"A target heart rate is different for different people," Kroner says.
 "It depends on what your body is capable of, your previous levels of training and your age."

 Your doctor can help you establish a target heart rate when you first start exercising or you can use a simple calculation (see box).